-I’m going to skip over the super-sleazy penalties like cloaking or sneaky redirects because I’m assuming we’re all decent people here.
+We’re going to skip over the super-sleazy penalties like cloaking or sneaky redirects because we’re assuming we’re all decent people here.
 If you’re trying to game Google by serving up fake content to Google and spammy content to your viewers, we suggest you change your ways and take a more natural approach to SEO and start focusing on content marketing.

 Most Google penalties are the result of two main algorithm updates: Penguin and Panda.
 Penguin penalties targets websites that utilize black hat link building techniques.
 Panda penalties targets websites with “thin content.”

-I’m also not going to talk too much about the details of Penguin or Panda or PageRank, because the history and details aren’t as important as what to do about them.
-I want to explain what the penalties are and how you can fix them.
+We’re also not going to talk too much about the details of Penguin or Panda or PageRank, because the history and details aren’t as important as what to do about them.
+We want to explain what the penalties are and how you can fix them.

-If you want to talk about the history of Google’s search algorithm changes and the impacts of Penguin on the modern SEO industry, call my buddy Pat.
-He can talk about this stuff all day.
+If you want to talk about the history of Google’s search algorithm changes and the impacts of Penguin on the modern SEO industry, send me a note.
+I’ll gladly talk about this all day.

 Link building is, and probably always will be a valuable SEO effort.
 It’s clear that high-value links to a website will increase a site’s PageRank, which will, in turn, improve search rankings.
 Unfortunately, some websites take it too far by working to get unnatural backlinks.
 Google refers to these actions as “Link Schemes.”